John Philpot Curran: Duels and early courtroom triumphs

 His occasional tendency of challenging people to duels (he fought five in all) rather than compromise his values, along with his skilful oratory, quick wit and his championing of popular Irish causes such as Catholic Emancipation and the enlargement of the franchise, made him one of the most popular lawyers in Ireland.
 He also could speak Irish, still the language of the majority at that time.
 He wrote a large amount of humorous and romantic poetry.

 The case which cemented Curran's popularity was that of Father Neale and St Leger St Leger, 1st Viscount Doneraile at the County Cork Assizes in 1780.
 Father Neale had condemned from the altar the adulteries of a parishioner who happened be the brother of Lord Doneraile's mistress.
 In retaliation, Doneraile horse-whipped the elderly priest, evidently secure in the belief that a jury, all Protestant, would never convict him on charges pressed by a Catholic.
-In cross examination Curran demolished the credibility of Doneraile's witnesses and persuaded the jury to set aside sectarian consideration and award his client 30 guineas.
+In cross examination Curran demolished the credibility of Doneraile's witnesses and persuaded the jury to set aside sectarian considerations and award his client 30 guineas.
 Doneraile challenged Curran to a duel, in which Doneraile fired and missed.
 Curran declined to fire.

 This trial and duel established Curran's reputation.
 In 1782, after seven years at the bar, he became, with the support of the reform-minded Attorney-General, Barry Yelverton, a king's counsel.

+As was remarked of the man who to succeed him as the star of the Irish bar, Daniel O'Connell, in court Curran sought to prevail by refusing deference, showing no compunction in studying and exploiting a prosecutor's or judge's personal and intellectual weaknesses.
+This was often an occasion for his celebrated witticisms.
+A prosecutor, infuriated by Curran's insults, threatened to put him in his pocket.
+"If you do that," replied Curran, "you will have more law in your pocket than you ever had in your head."
+On another occasion, contending that Curran was splitting hairs, John Fitzgibbon, 1st Earl of Clare, objected that the words "also" and "likewise" have exactly the same meaning?
+"Hardly, my Lord".
+Curran replied.
+"I remember when the great Lord Lifford presided over this Court.
+You also preside here, but you certainly do not preside likewise".